CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/VictoryLevels.md

 ### Serious injury

-– 3d6 to all physical based dice checks and the character will die in time if the wound is untreated.
+– 3 dice to all physical based dice checks and the character will die in time if the wound is untreated.

 ### Trip